As someone who has been using PhotoShop for years, when I first heard about (and started using) Canva I was skeptical.

 Canva Video: Everything You Need To Know

-As bloggers and online entrepreneurs you have many different things we’re working on, so setting up folders for your various projects is a complete lifesaver.
+As bloggers and online entrepreneurs you have many different things you’re working on, so setting up folders for your various projects is a complete lifesaver.

 I personally have folders set up for: